Double Generative Adversarial Networks for Conditional Independence Testing: Numerical studies

-\textbf{Powers under $\mathcal{H}_1$}.
-We generate $Z$ from a standard normal distribution, with $d_Z = 100, 200$, and vary the value of $b = 0.3,0.45,0.6,0.75,0.9$ that controls the magnitude of the alternative.
-Figure \ref{fig-sim} bottom panels report the empirical power of the tests aggregated over 500 data replications.
+We then study the empirical power when $b>0$.
+We generate $Z$ from a standard normal distribution, with $d_Z = 100, 200$, and vary the value of $b = 0.3, 0.45, 0.6, 0.75, 0.9$ that controls the magnitude of the alternative.
+Figure \ref{fig-sim1} reports the empirical power of the tests over 500 data replications.
 We observe that our test is the most powerful, and the empirical power approaches 1 as $b$ increases to $0.9$, demonstrating the consistency of the test.
 Meanwhile, both GCIT and RCIT have no power in all cases.
-We did not report the power of KCIT, because as we show earlier, it can not control the size, and thus its empirical power is meaningless.
+We do not report the power of KCIT, because as we have shown earlier, it cannot control the size, and thus its empirical power is not meaningful.

+Finally, we discuss the computation time.
+All experiments were run on a 16 N1 CPUs Google Cloud Computing platform. \change{The wall clock time for running the entire GCIT test for one data replication was about 2.5 minutes.
+In contrast, the running time for CCIT was about 2 minutes, for KCIT about 30 seconds, and for GCIT and RCIT about 20 seconds.}